k-sophia/Forage-ANZ-Cyber-Security-Management/README.md

 # Forage-ANZ-Cyber-Security-Management
-A virtual experience program on Forage
+ANZ virtual experience program on Forage

 ## Task 1 - Social Engineering Investigation
 Review selected emails and report findings on whether each is safe or malicious.